Glints TalentHub

 Exemptions may be for groups such as Vietnamese company board members, internship students, or foreign experts who visit for projects of less than three months.
 Even these must be documented and approved.

-In brief, if you are hiring or transferring foreign employees for work in Vietnam, assume that they need a work permit unless you can prove otherwise.
+In short, if you are hiring or transferring foreign employees to work in Vietnam, it is safest to assume a work permit is required unless proven otherwise, as work authorization also determines an employer’s responsibilities around statutory contribution in Vietnam.

 Types of Work Visas and Permits in Vietnam